Shane Black's unrealized projects: Death Note

-The Destroyer film
+The Destroyer

-On August 21, 2014, Black was set to direct the feature film adaptation of The Destroyer book series, with Jim Uhls and Jim Mullaney attached to write the screenplay, Charles Roven, Steven Chasman, and Andy Horwitz will produce the film for Sony Pictures Entertainment handling film distribution.
+On August 21, 2014, Black was set to direct the feature film adaptation of The Destroyer book series, with Jim Uhls and Jim Mullaney attached to write the screenplay, Charles Roven, Steven Chasman, and Andy Horwitz will produce the film for Sony Pictures Entertainment handling distribution.
+On December 8, 2022, Sony Pictures Television announced a television series adaptation was in development with Gordon Smith writing and producing the project replacing Black's feature film.

-untitled time-travel horror film
+Untitled time travel horror film

-On June 9, 2016, Black explained his plan for a horror movie about time-travel.
+On June 9, 2016, while promoting The Nice Guys in an interview for The Playlist, Black mentioned a horror film script he had written about time travel.

 The Avengers reboot TV series

-In January 2018, Black and Fred Dekker were cowriting a reboot of the television series The Avengers for Warner Bros.
+In January 2018, Black and Fred Dekker were co-writing a reboot of the 1960s British espionage series The Avengers for Warner Bros.
 Television.
 Then on January 18, 2024, StudioCanal was set to develop a reboot without Black, Dekker, and WB Television.

 2020s

-Animated Crag Banyon P.I.
+Crag Banyon P.I.
 TV series

-On December 10, 2020, Black was set to co-write and executive produce Crag Banyon P.I., the animated comedy series adaptation of Jim Mullaney’s Crag Banyon book series with Mullaney also co-writing & executive producing the series, David Silverman set to direct and executive produce the series with Stampede Ventures’ Greg Silverman and Paul Shapiro; Greenlit's David Greenblatt, and Vinson Films’ Tripp Vinson, and Bento Box attached as the animation company for FOX.
+In 2020, Fox was announced to be developing Crag Banyon P.I., an animated comedy series based on the Crag Banyon Mysteries books by Jim Mullaney, with he and Black hired to co-write and executive produce.
+The project was also executive produced by David Silverman, who was to direct, Stampede Ventures' Greg Silverman and Paul Shapiro, Greenlit's David Greenblatt, and Vinson Films' Tripp Vinson.
+Bento Box was attached as the animation company.

 Bannerman TV series

-On January 10, 2023, Black was set to produce Crag Banyon P.I., the television series adaptation of Jim Mullaney’s Paul Bannerman book series with Greg Nicotero, Brian Witten, & Jeffrey Maxim executive producing the proposed television series adaptation for AMC.
+In 2023, AMC Networks announced it had acquired the rights to John Maxim's Bannerman book series to develop for TV with Black, Greg Nicotero, Brian Witten and Jeffrey Maxim executive producing.
+By 2026, it was confirmed that Black also intended to direct.

+The Executioner

+In 2026, Sony Pictures picked up a creative package that saw Black reteaming with longtime producer-collaborator Joel Silver on a new adaptation of Don Pendleton's The Executioner books.
+The pulp series follows the fictional Mack Bolan, a former sniper turned lone-wolf who continually finds himself battling new antagonists such as organized crime, Soviet agents, terrorist groups and cybercriminals.
+Black was to write—with an eye to direct—the script alongside Anthony Bagarozzi and Chuck Mondry.
+No casting details were reported.

 Offers

-The Green Hornet film
+The Green Hornet

-On January 18, 2011, Evan Goldberg revealed that Black was considered to direct the feature film adaptation of The Green Hornet, before Michael Gondry was attached to direct.
+On January 18, 2011, Evan Goldberg revealed that Black was considered to direct the feature film adaptation of The Green Hornet, before Michel Gondry was attached to direct.

+Gambit

+On November 12, 2015, Black was offered to direct the X-Men spinoff film Gambit after Rupert Wyatt dropped out, but Doug Liman was hired instead.